datdao1998/AWS-SAA-03-Note/questions/other-services.md

 **C. Create an Amazon Pinpoint journey for the multi-engagement SMS marketing campaign and an Amazon Kinesis Data Stream for analysis.
 Configure Amazon Pinpoint to send events to the Kinesis data stream for collection, processing, and analysis.
 Set the retention period of the Kinesis data stream to 365 days.**

 D. Set up an Amazon Connect contact flow to send the confirmation SMS messages to the mobile app users.
 Deploy an AWS Lambda function to process and analyze the responses.
 Store the data to Amazon S3 Glacier Flexible Retrieval

+==================================>

+**Question**

+A company has a web application that is based on Java and PHP.
+The company plans to move the application from on premises to AWS.
+The company needs the ability to test new site features frequently.
+The company also needs a highly available and managed solution that requires minimum operational overhead.

+Which solution will meet these requirements?

+A. Create an Amazon S3 bucket.
+Enable static web hosting on the S3 bucket.
+Upload the static content to the S3 bucket.
+Use AWS Lambda to process all dynamic content.

+**B. Deploy the web application to an AWS Elastic Beanstalk environment.
+Use URL swapping to switch between multiple Elastic Beanstalk environments for feature testing.**

+C. Deploy the web application to Amazon EC2 instances that are configured with Java and PHP.
+Use Auto Scaling groups and an Application Load Balancer to manage the website’s availability.

+D. Containerize the web application.
+Deploy the web application to Amazon EC2 instances.
+Use the AWS Load Balancer Controller to dynamically route traffic between containers that contain the new site features for testing.

+==================================>

+**Question**

+A company has a Microsoft .NET application that runs on an on-premises Windows Server.
+The application stores data by using an Oracle Database Standard Edition server.
+The company is planning a migration to AWS and wants to minimize development changes while moving the application.
+The AWS application environment should be highly available.

+Which combination of actions should the company take to meet these requirements?
+(Choose two.)

+A. Refactor the application as serverless with AWS Lambda functions running .NET Core.

+**B. Rehost the application in AWS Elastic Beanstalk with the .NET platform in a Multi-AZ deployment.**

+C. Replatform the application to run on Amazon EC2 with the Amazon Linux Amazon Machine Image (AMI).

+D. Use AWS Database Migration Service (AWS DMS) to migrate from the Oracle database to Amazon DynamoDB in a Multi-AZ deployment.

+**E. Use AWS Database Migration Service (AWS DMS) to migrate from the Oracle database to Oracle on Amazon RDS in a Multi-AZ deployment.**